Categories

 • This also helps protect against counterfeiting since they know they are buying original products from reputable companies;

-Is GFSI Certification Mandatory?
+Is GFSI Certification mandatory?

 • GFSI Certification is not a law.